Description of Data Formats

 We have the following tracked statistics for each valid (x, y) position:

-- Maximum Intensity Projection (MIP): Maximum cross-correlation value over all search orientations and relative defocus values.
+- Maximum Intensity Projection (MIP): Maximum cross-correlation value over the entire search space.

-- Scaled MIP (z-score or SNR): The MIP value normalized by the mean and variance of the cross-correlation over the entire search space.
+- Scaled MIP (z-score): The MIP value normalized by the mean and variance of the cross-correlation over the entire search space.

 - Correlation Mean: The mean of the cross-correlation values over the entire search space.
 Used to calculate the scaled MIP.